-It is noteworthy that the plausibility standard was also applied in another case in the U.S. District Court for the Eastern District of New York a few weeks later in Olivieri v.
+It is noteworthy that the plausibility standard was also applied in another case in the Eastern District of New York a few weeks later in Olivieri v.
 Stifel, Nicolaus & Co, Inc. In that case, the court also issued a ruling that will be relevant for employers that are subject to claims of sexual harassment over the relative near term.
 Based on the plain language of the EFAA, courts have held that its carveout from mandatory arbitration does not apply to claims that accrue before the enactment of the EFAA.